By Jeff Suovanen • Difficulty: Moderate

-- Remove the two 3.4 mm P2 Pentalobe screws on the bottom edge of the iPhone, next to the Lightning connector.
+- Remove the two 6.9 mm-long pentalobe screws at the bottom edge of the iPhone.

-- If your display glass is cracked, keep further breakage contained and prevent bodily harm during your repair by taping over the glass.
+- If your iPhone has a cracked screen, keep further breakage contained and prevent bodily harm during your repair by taping over the glass.

 - If the broken glass makes it difficult to get a suction cup to stick in the next few steps, try folding a strong piece of tape (such as duct tape) into a handle and lifting the display with that instead.

 - Use a hairdryer or heat gun or prepare an iOpener and apply it to the lower edge of the iPhone for about a minute in order to soften up the adhesive underneath.

 - If the plastic depth gauge is attached at the center of the iSclack, remove it now—it's not needed for larger phones like the iPhone XS.

 - Position the suction cups near the bottom edge of the iPhone—one on the front, and one on the back.

 - Press both suction cups firmly into place.

 - Hold onto your iPhone securely and close the handle of the iSclack to slightly separate the screen from the rear case of the phone.